yukesh2000/TelegramBotSync-for-Git/README.md

 # Telegram Bot sync with Google Calendar
 A telegram bot designed to help adding of events easily from the Telegram app into Google Calendar.

+## Note
+Token from Telegram not is not included and currently is an empty string.

+Packages to add in terminal:

+`$ pip install pyTelegramBotAPI`
+`$ pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib`

+Setting up of Google Calendar can be found from GoogleDevelopers [here](https://developers.google.com/calendar/api/quickstart/python).

 ## Commands
-There are 2 main commands in the current version
+There are 2 main commands in the current version.

 ### `/start`